Ubud Attractions - Ultimate Guide to Bali's Coolest Town

 Ubud is known as the center for arts and crafts in Bali.

 We had high expectations from Ubud, the “it” destination for every foodie, yogi, shopaholic and travel blogger in sight.
 It was our first destination on our Bali itinerary after spending some time in Yogyakarta and it was the perfect destination for us to start exploring some more of this island’s charms.
-So here’s our Ubud guide for the best things to do in the area:
+So here’s our Ubud guide for the best attractions and things to do in the area:

 Stroll around Tegalalang Rice Terraces